Measurement of $\sigma(e^+e^- \to HZ) \times {\cal B}r(H \to ZZ^*)$ at the 250 GeV ILC: Introduction

 \section{Introduction}

 Since the discovery of the Higgs boson by the ATLAS and CMS collaborations~\cite{atlas,cms} in 2012, the next important task is to measure parameters of this particle with the highest possible accuracy.
 In recent years, the mass, couplings, production cross sections, and quantum numbers of the Higgs boson have been measured in the LHC experiments with increasing accuracies.
 However, the width of the Higgs boson is difficult to measure at LHC in a model-independent approach.
-Indirect methods will allow to obtain the Higgs width at LHC after the high-luminosity upgrade, but even with the data sample of 3~ab$^{-1}$ the uncertainty is expected to be $\sim$20$\,\%$~\cite{ww,pdg}.
+Indirect methods will be used to measure the Higgs width at LHC after the high-luminosity upgrade, but even with the data sample of 3~ab$^{-1}$ the uncertainty is expected to be $\sim$20$\,\%$~\cite{ww,pdg}.

 The width of the Higgs boson is strictly theoretically defined within the Standard model (SM) for a fixed Higgs mass.
 The width value of 4.1~MeV/$c^2$ has been calculated for the mass of 125 GeV/$c^2$~\cite{esw}.
-This result may be distorted by Beyond the Standard Model (BSM) contributions.
+This result may be distorted by beyond the Standard Model (BSM) contributions.
 Therefore, the model-independent measurement of the Higgs width provides an important test of SM.
-A high accuracy of this measurement can be reached at the future $e^+e^-$ linear collider ILC.
+A high accuracy of the Higgs width measurement can be reached at the future $e^+e^-$ linear collider ILC~\cite{wp,hww}.
 A large number of Higgs bosons will be produced at ILC, whereas backgrounds are expected to be relatively small.
-Events in the ILD detector at ILC have clean and well defined signatures and, therefore, processes of interest can be identified and studied in details.
+Events in the ILD detector~\cite{ild} at ILC have clean and well-defined signatures and, therefore, processes of interest can be identified and studied in detail.

 We propose to use the process $e^+e^- \to Z H$ with the subsequent decay $H \to Z Z^\star$ to measure the product of the cross section and the decay branching fraction, which can theoretically be expressed as: